EarthEngineering/earthbox/README.md

 ## Contract Migration<br>

-`EarthBox migrate`
+`earthbox migrate`
 <br>

 This command will invoke all migration scripts within the migrations directory.
-If your previous migration was successful, `EarthBox migrate` will invoke a newly created migration.
+If your previous migration was successful, `earthbox migrate` will invoke a newly created migration.
 If there is no new migration script, this command will have no operational effect.
 Instead, you can use the option `--reset` to restart the migration script.<br>

-`EarthBox migrate --reset`
+`earthbox migrate --reset`
 <br>

 ## Parameters by contract (introduced in v2.2.2)

 It is very important to set the deploying parameters for any contract.
-In EAEarthBoxRTHBox 2.2.2+ you can do it modifying the file
+In EarthBox 2.2.2+ you can do it modifying the file

 ```
 migrations/2_deploy_contracts.js